 - expecting disciplinary action to be taken against the officer concerned?

 You should also provide your contact details so the QPS or CCC can ask any follow-up questions or tell you how your complaint was dealt with.

 You don’t have to give your name; however, anonymous complaints without supporting evidence are more difficult to investigate.
 If you do not want to provide your name, then provide an alias and a contact point so your complaint can be fully investigated.

 You should not be afraid to provide your name.
-The QPS and CMC will investigate your complaint impartially.
+The QPS and CCC will investigate your complaint impartially.

 Where to register your complaint

 The best way to make a complaint is in person at your local police station.
 Expert officers will collect all the details we need to investigate your complaint.

 You can also make your complaint in writing.
 Either mail your complaint—including the details outlined above—to:

 BRISBANE QLD 4000